Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

 Just like at the Park, the photos that Disney takes will look MUCH better than the photos you take…so don’t miss signing up for the photo package.
 We purchased 15 downloads (digital) for $150.
 Other packages are available…and it would have been cheaper if I had bought the package prior to boarding, so learn from my mistake.

 Make sure you plan time for the pool….but don’t depend on it.
-I think my ONLY (small) beef with the cruise was that there were far more people wanting to be in the pool than room to swim.
+I think my ONLY (small) beef with the cruise was that there were far more people wanting to be on the pool deck than room to swim.

 I hope we are able to take another Disney cruise one day.
 The boys had a great time.

-Just a note that we have an ENTIRE Castaway Cay post coming out shortly, so stay tuned for that.
+Check out these Castaway Cay tips from our friends at Travel Mamas.
 In the meantime, here are my top three tips for visiting Disney’s private island and a bonus tip from Sue about Nassau.

 To be fair, we were gifted the getaway package from Disney.
 But also to be fair, we were about 10 seconds away from buying it anyway.